seb26/seb26.github.io/_posts/2020-09-27-iphone-mhl.md

 Additionally, checksums by themselves don't wield that power to determine if footage is flawed or not, only humans can do that through manual playback.

-That is to say, watching back the footage on an iPhone after AirDropping it to your Mac is actually more of an important integrity check, because you and your eyes will determine if it plays back correctly, if the clips don't end early.
+That is to say, **watching back the footage on an iPhone after AirDropping it to your Mac is actually more of an important integrity check**, because you and your eyes will determine if it plays back correctly, if the clips don't end early.

 But I suspect there is utility in documenting the state of a file on iOS and being able to confirm that a subsequent copy does not deviate from the original, as a result of file corruption, metadata changes, user error or trimming.